flattiverse/connector-csharp/IMPLEMENTERS.md

 Use [README.md](README.md) for the normal connector entry point.
 Use [MAPEDITORS.md](MAPEDITORS.md) for XML-based map editing, validation rules, and exhaustive XML examples.

+## Connector Terminology

+The connector intentionally models three different views that must not be conflated:

+* `ControllableInfo`: public roster entry of one player-owned controllable.
+It survives deaths until the server finally closes that registration.
+* `Controllable`: owner-only runtime handle of one registered controllable of the local player.
+Commands such as `Continue()`, `Suicide()`, scanner control, jump-drive usage, and subsystem inspection act on this channel.
+* visible unit / `PlayerUnit`: cluster-side scan result for a currently visible runtime object in the world.
+This is what other players, spectators, and admins see through `0x30` / `0x31` / `0x32`.

+In protocol terms, `0x20..0x2F` describe the public controllable roster, `0x80..0x8F` describe the owner's own controllables, and `0x30..0x3F` describe currently visible world units.

 ## Endpoint And Login

 The public endpoint shape is currently: